 I have been thinking about the divide between “conservatives” and “traditionalists” over 20 years.
 I put those terms in quotes, because they were never adequate (for reasons I will explain later elsewhere).

-A major point of the paper was that the Catholic insider debates are a waste of time: in round numbers, I would estimate that the number of people converted by them has been 0 (which, after all, it a round number).
-And yet, we are basically forced into such debates over the issue of the way forward from here.
+A major point of the draft was that the Catholic insider debates are a waste of time: in round numbers, I would estimate that the number of people converted by them has been 0 (which, after all, it a round number).
+And yet, we are basically forced into such debates over the issue of the best way forward from here.

 - You can’t be ambiguous enough to help people understand the faith clearly.